FIELD TRIP, Sat. March 7: Sandy Beach Waterfowl Management Area

 Those of us who have been lucky enough to watch Cathy take a keen interest in photography and turn it into a productive passion, AND had the good fortune to see her many wonderful trip reports and photographs in our email in-boxes over the past few years...
 We are thrilled that she has taken up the challenge and launched a blog.

-Join us in our apprciation — Cathy's photographs capture the Lowcounty, birds and wildlife as we all wish we could, and her trips and travel repots make for some nice reading too.
+Join us in our apprciation — Cathy's essays and photographs capture the Lowcounty, birds and wildlife as we all wish we could, and her trips and travel repots make for some nice reading too.
 With plenty of links to additional resources, background and just plain interesting stuff...
 You owe it to yourself to visit the Pluff Mud regularly.

 Chapter Bits + Briefs